 However, I had to remove two caps that collided with the card and find a new place for them.
 I did that by designing and 3D printing a smallholder.

 From this point on, it is chaos but I think it is necessary to show you how this all goes.
 I do mistakes that are corrected later but mistakes have to be documented too 😀

 I’ll try to comment on some pics a bit more.

-I’ve started working on a keyboard/mouse part.
+I’ve started working on the keyboard/mouse part.
 The goal was to somehow connect Bluetooth-driven KB and a wireless mouse but through a mouse/joy auto switcher.

-I’ve tested it first without a mouse/joy switcher to see if it actually works
+I’ve tested it first without a mouse/joy switcher to see if it works

 The BT keyboard was connected through its dongle plugged into a SUM 234.
 That USB wire is only for charging.